ilhamskh/ilhamskh/README.md

-<h1 align="center">Hi 👋, I'm Ilham Suleymanov!</h1>
+<h1 align="start">Hi 👋, I'm Ilham Suleymanov!</h1>
-<h3 align="center">I'm a Flutter Mobile Application Specialist with hands-on experience in designing and developing dynamic, user-friendly mobile apps for both iOS and Android platforms.
+<h3 align="start">I'm a Flutter Mobile Application Specialist with hands-on experience in designing and developing dynamic, user-friendly mobile apps for both iOS and Android platforms.
 While my focus is primarily on mobile development, I've also explored the capabilities of Flutter for web & desktop applications.</h3>

 - 🔭 I’m currently working on **Eathanos**